goldentooth/pulse/README.md

 _Infrastructure and Network conditions visualized as a heartbeat_

-GoldenTooth Pulse is a minimal visualization of real-time signals from a 10-node Raspberry Pi cluster.
+Goldentooth Pulse is a minimal visualization of real-time signals from a 10-node Raspberry Pi cluster.
 Each node is pinged regularly by a Go backend, and its latency, clock drift, and availability are rendered in a visually expressive, canvas-based frontend.
 The result is an ambient, living representation of the cluster’s internal rhythm — glowing, rippling, and reacting in real time.

 ## 📸 Demo